tinytips4u/O365/O365-Installation-Guide.md

 Access the official website for the office customization tool [here](https://config.office.com/deploymentsettings).<br>
 Choose the deployment settings as mentioned below:<br>

+### Products:
 **Architecture:** Let it be the default (64-bit)

 **Office Suites:** Microsoft 365 apps for enterprise

 **Visio:** Visio is a diagramming and vector graphics application.
-If you use it then choose any from the list EXCEPT Visio Plan 2.
-You can skip it if you dont need it.
+If you use it, choose any from the list EXCEPT Visio Plan 2.
+You can skip it if you don't need it.

+**Project:** Project is software for project management.
+If you use it, choose any EXCEPT Project Online Desktop Client.
+Else you can skip it.

+**Additional products:** You can skip it if you don't use any other language than English.
+If you do, select Language pack.